p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 The `spy.properties` configuration file can be located in various places.
 The following locations are searched to locate the file.

-1. The file name configured in the system property "spy.properties"
+1. The file name configured in the system property "spy.properties" (can include path)
-1. The current working directory
+1. The current working directory (for relative path) or any directory (for absolute path)
-1. The directory name configured in the system property "p6.home"
 1. The classpath

 ## Properties exposal via JMX